Research Partners Program

 Recent Research Partners Projects

-- Debra Losey, under the direction of Jan Reichard-Brown, associate professor of biology, studied the effect of sperm pretreatment with thalidomide on sea urchin embryonic development.
+- Nathan Bair, under the direction of Jan Reichard-Brown, associate professor of biology, studied the effect of pre-treating sea urchin sperm with thalidomide prior to fertilizing untreated eggs and its effect on sea urchin embryonic development.

 - Kevin Craig, under the direction of Pavithra Vivekanand, visiting assistant professor of biology, studied how different cell types are specified in multicellular organisms using glial cells within the CNS of Drosophila.

 - Brian Etz studied under the direction of Renuka Manchanayakage, assistant professor of chemistry.
 The title of their project was “Chiral Discrimination Ability of Chiral Room Temperature Ionic Liquids.”

 - Nathan Fox worked with Samya Zain, assistant professor of physics, to continue the work on SU Tier-3 Cluster and ATLAS (A Torodial LHC Apparatus) in conjunction with the European Organization for Nuclear Research (CERN) in Switzerland.

 - Rebecca Frazier worked with Erin Keen-Rhinehart, assistant professor of biology.
 The title of their project was “Effects of Prenatal Nutrient Restriction on Neuroendocrine Regulation in Rats.”

 - Chelsea Gowton, under the direction of David Matlaga, assistant professor of biology, investigated the population biology of two invasive plant species in central Pennsylvania.